 The definitions applicable to this rule are contained in paragraph (Z) of rule 3745-21-01 of the Administrative Code.

 This rule does not apply to the following:

 (1) Any portable fuel container or spout or both portable fuel container and spout manufactured in Ohio for shipment, sale, and use outside of Ohio.

-(2) Safety cans meeting the requirements of 29 CFR Part 1926, Subpart F; "Fire Protection and Prevention;" as published in the July 1, 2006 edition of the Code of Federal Regulations.
+(2) Safety cans meeting the requirements of 29 CFR part 1926, subpart F; "Fire protection and prevention" .

 (3) Portable fuel containers with a nominal capacity less than or equal to one quart.